raganwald-deprecated/homoiconic/2012/12/combinators_2.md

 Fluent is one of the simpler method decorators.
 Others implement before and after advice, perform pre- and post-condition contract validation, or even handle asynchronous invocation and chaining.

+## Practical Considerations

+The recipes given all work well, and are surprisingly fast on most platforms (but not IE!).
+That being said, extensive use of `arguments` can be expensive.
+A production-class library might offer versions of some combinators tuned for a fixed number of arguments, such as `send0` for no arguments, `send1` for one argument, and `sendn` for a variable number of arguments.

+If you're using these in the browser and want the maximum amount of compatibility, be prepared to either shim methods like `.map` and `.bind` or write your own wrappers that default to the platform if the methods are available.

 ## Summary of Part II

 * We've seen three combinators for instance methods: "bound," "send," and "fluent."
 * "bound" has implications for callbacks. "send" is useful for mapping and folding. "fluent" simplifies the creation of fluent APIs.
+* The recipes are fine for most purposes but YMMV, especially if you want maximum backwards compatibility with browsers.

-The recipes in this post are from my book [JavaScript Allongé](http://leanpub.com/javascript-allonge), a book focused on working with functions in JavaScript, including combinators, constructors, methods, and decorators.
+The recipes in this post are from the book [JavaScript Allongé](http://leanpub.com/javascript-allonge), a book focused on working with functions in JavaScript, including combinators, constructors, methods, and decorators.
 You can download a [free sample PDF](http://samples.leanpub.com/javascript-allonge-sample.pdf).

 [Feedback welcome](mailto:reg@braythwayt.com).